Building a diverse, inclusive and equitable culture

-As we strive to be an anti-racist organization, City Year commits to being an organization that actively promotes diversity, inclusivity, and equity, ensuring that everyone in our community experiences a deep sense of belonging.
+As we strive to become an anti-racist organization, City Year commits to actively promoting diversity, inclusivity and equity, ensuring that everyone in our community experiences a deep sense of belonging.

 How we’re building diversity, belonging, inclusion and equity at City Year

-Through equity checks, job role reviews, and by working with partners we aim to understand not just where we are but to set goals for what we need to do to actualize our vision.
-Ultimately, we want a diverse workforce at all levels and make sure we have supports and structures in place that equitably promote, retain, develop, and engage members of our community.
+Through equity checks, job role reviews and working with partners, we aim to understand not just where we are as an organization but to set goals for what we need to do to actualize our vision.
+Ultimately, we want to create and sustain a diverse workforce at all levels and make sure we have supports and structures in place that equitably promote, retain, develop and engage members of our community.

-We understand that in order for organizational improvements to be made, we must encourage our staff and our corps to grow in their personal anti-racism journeys as well.
+We understand that to improve, we must encourage our staff and our corps to grow in their personal anti-racism journeys as well.
 To guide us in this work, we’ve established a National Equity Advisory Council and Office of Equity.
 They’re leading and designing learning series where staff and corps can explore equity, unpack systemic racism and discuss how what they’re learning impacts their work.

 Additionally, we’ve established affinity groups to create safe spaces for continued learning and support.

-City Year was built on the belief that uniting and empowering diverse teams of idealistic young people and charging them with solving some of our country’s most difficult challenges can change the world for the better.
+City Year was built on the belief more than three decades ago that uniting and empowering diverse teams of idealistic young people and supporting them as they solve some of our country’s most difficult challenges can change the world for the better.

-Our anti-racist journey over the past thirty years has taken many forms, but we continue to learn and evolve along the way.
+Our anti-racist journey has taken many forms, but we continue to learn and evolve along the way.
 We haven’t always hit the mark.
-While we still have a lot of work to do to get it right, the passion, courage, and commitment of members of our community continue to push the organization to deepen its understanding and practice of this work.
+While we still have a lot of work to do to get it right, the passion, courage and commitment of members of our community continue to push the organization to deepen its understanding and practice of this work.

-At our core, the importance of diversity, belonging, inclusivity, and equity (DBIE) is and has been our foundational values.
-We know this takes ongoing courage, commitment, and discipline from all members of our City Year community.
+At our core, the importance of diversity, belonging, inclusivity and equity (DBIE) is and has been threaded throughout our foundational values.
+We know this work takes ongoing courage, commitment and discipline from all members of our City Year community.

-With focus on students and schools, DBIE is not only fundamental to our values, it is critical for our mission.
-Our AmeriCorps members work to address educational inequity in diverse teams deployed to classrooms across the country.
+With focus on students and schools, DBIE is not only fundamental to our values; it is critical for our mission.
+Our AmeriCorps members work to address educational inequity in diverse teams as they serve students, classrooms and schools across the country.

 Issues of societal inequity manifest because of inequitable access to educational opportunities.
 For example, students with needs that approach crisis-levels as a result of concentrated poverty and other factors comprise 20% of most urban schools, whereas they comprise 29% of the schools that City Year serves, nearly 1.5x the national average[i].